mgajda/less-arbitrary/towards-better-union.md

   hashWithSalt s = hashWithSalt s
                  .
 Foldable.toList

---instance Hashable Scientific where instance Hashable Value where
+-- instance Hashable Scientific where
+-- instance Hashable Value where
 ```

 Then we put all the missing code in the module: